Muscles & Joints

 The musculoskeletal system includes tissues like muscles, tendons, ligaments, and joints, which are an important part of supporting your body and allowing it to move.
 If you’ve ever suffered an injury or have experienced pain in one of these areas, you know how large an effect it can have on your quality of life.
-Fortunately, stem cell treatments can be used to promote healing of degeneration and malformation of musculoskeletal tissues, as well as injuries and conditions that cause inflammation.
+Fortunately, stem cell therapies can be used to promote healing of degeneration and malformation of musculoskeletal tissues, as well as injuries and conditions that cause inflammation.

 WHAT CAUSES MUSCULOSKELETAL CONDITIONS?

 Conditions that affect the musculoskeletal system can happen for many different reasons.
 Most commonly, they occur as a result of injury or natural wear on important tissues over the course of a lifetime.
-Each person’s circumstances are unique, so we make sure that your treatment plan starts with a full understanding of your symptoms and possible causes.
+Each person’s circumstances are unique, so we make sure that your personalized plan starts with a full understanding of your symptoms and possible causes.

 WHAT ARE COMMON MUSCULOSKELETAL CONDITIONS?